Prof9/PixelPet/README.md

 The `--tiles-per-row` option can be used to specify how many tiles should be rendered per row.
 By default, this is 32 tiles.
 For a tileset using 8 by 8 pixel tiles, this results in a tileset image that is 256 pixels wide.
 The height of the tileset image is computed automatically.

-If the `--format` option is present, the tileset image is rendered using the specified color format; otherwiseit is rendered in 32-bit color.
+If the `--format` option is present, the tileset image is rendered using the specified color format; otherwise it is rendered in 32-bit color.

 **Example usage:**
 ```